Seeed-Studio/wiki-documents/docs/Grove-Gas_Sensor-O2.md

 ![](https://github.com/SeeedDocument/Grove_Gas_Sensor_O2/raw/master/images/concentration_current.png)

 Here is the correlation between ME2-O2 output current and concentration of O2.
 The current of 20% concentration O2 is around 120uA.
 So the Grove SIGA voltage @ 20% concentration = R7 * Current(ME2-O2) * 201 = 100 * 120uA * 201 = 2.4V.

+!!!warning
+    The current ranage of ME2-O2 is 80uA~160uA due to individual difference.
+So the sensor ouput voltage also will different.
+Please explosure the sensor to fresh air and get reading of output voltage as reference at beginning.
+You can refer to [this example](https://github.com/SeeedDocument/Grove_Gas_Sensor_O2/raw/master/resources/Read_O2_value.zip) to get the calibration at beginning and then read the sensor values.

 ## Platforms Supported